 Open educational resources, or OER, are free or low cost educational materials that can be used and shared to support access to knowledge.
-Some examples can include materials from public domains, materials published under Creative Commons licensing, materials available to students through the campus library (e.g. journals, eBooks), online learning content, faculty-created content, streaming videos, or copyright materials under acceptable use policies and fair use policy.
+Some examples can include materials from public domains, materials published under Creative Commons licensing, online learning content, faculty-created content, and public or streaming videos.

 There are increased resources every day for open educational materials for faculty.
 Below is a description of some of the larger efforts to make open textbooks and electronic educational materials available that are free or low cost, in addition to a list of websites with OER materials.